tianyi-m/tianyi-m/README.md

 - 👋 Hi, I’m @tianyi-m
 - 👀 I’m currently interested in Data Science and Software Engineering.
 - 💞️ I’m looking to collaborate on building InLoo, an app that connect local students with international students.
-- 📫 How to reach me: tma8 /at u /dot rochester /dot edu
+- 📫 How to reach me: tma8 /at u /dot rochester /dot edu or my personal website: https://tianyi-m.github.io/react-personal-website/

 <!---
 tianyi-m/tianyi-m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.